dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## Prepare the LoopBack App

 Having setup our Google App Engine project, the next step is to prepare our LoopBack app.
 We are going to build a RESTful API similar to Spotify.
-As you probably know, Spotify is an online music service that lets users search for their favourite music or artistes.
+As everybody knows, Spotify is an online music service that let's users search for their favorite music or artistes.

-You will create three models for this demo.
+We will create three models for this demo.
 The following list shows them with their model structure:

 * `Albums`